microsoft/mysqlnd_azure/doc/mysqlnd_azure_log.md

 Accepted Value | [ 0 \| 1 \| 2 \| 3 ]
 Default | 0 (OFF)
 Dynamic | Yes
 Note | 1.
-When the current `mysqlnd_azure.logLevel > 0`, change logLevel at runtime will be logged.
+When the current `mysqlnd_azure.logLevel > 0`, changing logLevel at runtime will be logged.

 ### Loglevel supported
 we support 3 level of logs for user: